mintere/sites/docs/theme-development/template-schemas.md

 # Template Schemas

-Note that blocks are rendered with their schema settings as their render data, while templates have access to more data, and have access to their schema settings under the `settings` object.
+Note that blocks are rendered with their schema settings directly as their render data, while templates have access to more data, and have access to their schema settings under the `settings` object.

 ### Fields